Ez-C99/dataeng-challenge/README.md

 ## Installation and Setup
 1. Clone the repository: `git clone https://github.com/Ez-C99/dataeng-challenge`.
-2. Navigate into the project directory: `cd dataeng=challenge`.
+2. Navigate into the project directory: `cd dataeng-challenge`.
 3. Run the main script to interact with the functionalities: `python main.py`.

 ### Note for `requirements.txt`